RedHatGov/sre-workshop-dashboard/workshop/content/lab2.2_monitoring.md

 Here are some images if you need help finding these settings:

 <img src="images/grafana-add-panel-visualization.png" width="600"><br/>
+*Visualization*

 <br>

 <img src="images/grafana-add-panel-threshold.png" width="600"><br/>
+*Threshold*

 <br>

 <img src="images/grafana-add-panel-general.png" width="600"><br/>
+*General*

 <br>

-Your first SLO is ready to go!
-This shows you the percentage of successful requests as measured by SLO #1.
+Your first SLO graph is ready to go!
+The graph you created shows you the percentage of successful requests as measured by SLO #1.
 The red line indicates the threshold in which the SLO is breached.
 Everything should look healthy right now.

 <img src="images/grafana-add-panel-slo.png" width="600"><br/>